> COLLECTION > AIRCRAFT > HELICOPTERS > Lynx "Damien"

 Background of the Lynx Helicopter

-The Westland Lynx is a British multi-purpose military helicopter designed and built by Westland Helicopters in Yeovil, England.
+The Westland Lynx is a fast, compact, British multi-role, military helicopter designed and built by Westland Helicopters in Yeovil, England.

 The Westland WG.13 was the original design, which began development in the mid-1960s as a successor to the Westland Scout and Wasp.